> BUYING & SELLING PROPERTY

 Using a local firm of conveyancing solicitors – like Cunningtons – means that you know who you are dealing with.
 You have one conveyancing solicitor assigned to your transaction, and you are likely to have met them personally at their office, or at least to have spoken to them on the phone.

-This means that you are dealing with someone personally, which helps when the matter is as important as your home.
+This means that you are dealing with someone you know personally, which helps when the matter is as important as your home.

 When you deal with a firm of online conveyancers, the service is necessarily remote.
-This may be absolutely fine, but if an issue comes up with your property it’s much easier to deal with it if you are dealing with a local business.
+This may be absolutely fine, but if an issue comes up with your property it’s much easier to deal with it if you are dealing with a conveyancing solicitor you know.

 What’s the problem?